tyfeeney/truss-structures-numpy/README.md

 # truss-structures-numpy

+project.py provides the constructors and methods, while client.py provides example code for the 4 joint and 4 beam problem.

 ## This repo calculates forces in a truss structure by using linear algebra features of the numpy package.
 The code creates a few simple classes:

 > `Node n1 = new Node("n1",0,0)` creates a new node at position (0,0) named "n1".